AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 Add a layer to the neural network.

 ```
-NeuralNetwork:addLayer(numberOfNeurons: integer, addBiasNeuron: boolean, activationFunction: string, Optimizer: OptimizerObject, Regularization: RegularizationObject)
+NeuralNetwork:addLayer(numberOfNeurons: integer, hasBiasNeuron: boolean, activationFunction: string, Optimizer: OptimizerObject, Regularization: RegularizationObject)
 ```

 #### Parameters:

 * numberOfNeurons: Set the number of neurons to be added to the next layer (excluding bias neuron).

-* addBiasNeuron: Set whether or not the bias neuron will be added to next layer.
+* hasBiasNeuron: Set whether or not the bias neuron will be added to next layer.

 * activationFunction: The function to calculate the cost and cost derivaties of each training.
 Available options are "sigmoid", "tanh", "ReLU", "LeakyReLU" and "ELU".